-As parents know, most teenagers are practically inseparable from their phones.
-Teenagers often use their phones to access social media like TikTok, Snapchat, Twitter, and Instagram.
+As parents know, most teenagers are practically inseparable from their phones, which they use to access social media like TikTok and Instagram.
 What parents may not know is that there is a serious problem with social media and mental health.
 While issues can arise from all social media platforms, Instagram in particular has a greater correlation with mental health issues, as in 2017 it was rated the worst platform for mental health.

 How Does Instagram Affect Mental Health?